 Each applicant will have an entrance interview with the Program Advisor.
 This process is individually tailored to take into consideration personal circumstances.
 We ask applicants to thoroughly explore their reasons for taking the course and what their focus would be.

-After admission, a deposit of $750 is required to reserve your space.
+After admission, a deposit is required to reserve your space.
 The remaining payment can be made at the beginning of the course or in three equal installments over the three months.

 Post YDC Extended Stays

 After the YDC we offer an extended-stay program for up to five months at no charge to support students in the work they have done during the YDC.
 The program is focused on Karma Yoga and active engagement in the Ashram community.
 It is designed to help students put their learning into action and develop a deeper understanding of what it means to live in a spiritual community.

 Participants take part in the daily Karma Yoga, morning Hatha Yoga classes and evening satsang as well as a post-YDC weekly reflection class.